patriciogonzalezvivo/eyeo16/README.md

 *by Ishac Bertran (@ishacbertran) & Jon Whol (@jonwohl)*

 Note:
-Another project I got to collaborate totaly by chance is openFrame.
-I help Ishac and Jon to run shaders on the RaspberryPi through a program I made call glslViewer
+Ishac and Jon are using glslViewer, a simple C++ program that runs shaders in different platforms including the console of the RaspberryPi.
+They are using it to run send and run shaders remotely to any of this Frames running a RaspberryPi.

 --